polterguy/phosphorusfive/README.md

 ## Creating your own apps

-Phosphorus Five is created in C#, but relies upon _"Hyperlambda"_, which is a modularised web application programming language, for creating highly modularised components, seemlessly integrating these together, to create a uniform whole.
+Phosphorus Five is created in C#, but relies upon _"Hyperlambda"_.
+Hyperlambda is a modularised web application programming language, for creating highly modularised components.
+Hyperlambda allows you to seemlessly integrate your modules together, and _"orchestrate"_ building blocks -
+Similarly to how you would create things out of LEGO.
 An example of some Hyperlambda can be found below.

 ```
 create-widget:foo